 How to evaluate team performance and effectiveness?

-A team can burnout performing a task, under-utilize or damage cross-functional-relationships to get the task complete … we can’t call that effective.
+A team can burn out, performing a task, under-utilize, or damage cross-functional relationships to get the task complete … we can’t call that effective.

 3 dimensions of team effectiveness

-1. How well the team’s output meets the quality, quantity, and time frame of the people who receive, review or use that output
+1. How well does the team’s output meets the quality, quantity, and time frame of the people who receive, review or use that output

-How teams are viewed as effective is more often based upon someone outside the team than any objective performance measure.
+How teams are viewed as effective is often based upon someone outside the team than any objective performance measure.

 We must identify who the clients(s) or customer(s) are of the team to evaluate effectiveness.